aditiapratama1231/pivot-table/README.md

 # How To Run

-You need those requirements to run this project :
+You need these requirements to run this project :
 - Node v10.x or later
 - Mysql 5.7